uf-mil/mil/docs/exercises/software/blind_spot_cam.md

 +------------------------+-------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

+### List of Verified Android Phones and Notes

+Verified Android Phones That Work:
+* Motorola Moto G6

+Verified Android Phones That Do Not Work:
+* Samsung Galaxy Note 4 (USA Model)
+* Motorola Moto G

+Phone Requirements:
+* The phone chosen must be able to be rooted.
+In order to root an Android phone, it must be able to be OEM unlocked.
+* Must have an MicroSD slot.
+* At least 4GB of internal storage for allocating extra swap space.

+Notes:
+* Many newer Samsung phones have a locked bootloader for the USA models.
+This means that the phone cannot be rooted because there is no OEM unlock option available.

 ## Learning Goals For This Exercise

 * How to use a remote linux computer (in the form of an android phone with a ubuntu virtual file system running ROS) via ssh and git.